FarInHeight/Computational-Intelligence-Project/README.md

 Although _Monte Carlo Tree Search_ is not a topic of the course, we included it because _Quixo_ has a great branching factor value and we wanted an agent that could overcome this problem.

+### Space Optimization

+Since the _Quixo_ game has a huge amount of states, we focused our attention on optimizing the space required by our serialized agents.
+Before this new representation, the Monte Carlo RL player weighed more than a GB, while now its size is 57 KB.

 ### Players Improvements

 To improve the performance of the players we implemented the following improvements: